Do you suffer from SEID?

 The United States Centers for Disease Control and Prevention (CDC) has verified over and over again that there is no known cause for CFS or for the similar disease referred to as myalgic encephalomyelitis (ME).
 Since SEID is just a new name, there will definitely be no difference here either.
-Nevertheless diagnoses are made frequently.
+Nevertheless doctors frequently diagnose frequently.

-Typically SEID is characterized by extreme tiredness (not just normal fatigue) that doesn’t improve after rest or sleep.
+Let’s talk about SEID symptoms.
+Typically SEID causes extreme tiredness (not just normal fatigue) that doesn’t improve after rest or sleep.
 This symptom may worsen if the patient does any form of physical or mental activity.
 Exercise is not recommended, as specialists with experience of treating patients with SEID realize.

 Ironically one of the other most common symptoms is not being able to sleep.

-The reason the disease was originally dubbed yuppie flu is because the condition commonly starts with symptoms that are very similar to those we experience when we have flu.
+The reason the disease’s original name was yuppie flu is because the condition commonly starts with symptoms that are very similar to those we experience when we have flu.
 Often these start after some other viral illness.

 So if you have a combination of these symptoms, there is a possibility that you have SEID.

 But there is another problem, and that is the lack of empathy and knowledge on the part of many doctors internationally.
-This often results in patients being told they are suffering from psychological issues rather than a physical disease.
+This often results in diagnoses of psychological issues rather than a physical disease.

-Furthermore, for decades ME/CFS patients have complained that they had to see many doctors before the condition was diagnosed.
+Furthermore, for decades ME/CFS patients have said that they had to see many doctors before someone correctly diagnosed the condition.
 Confirming this, research indicates that 60 percent or more patients wait more than a year for a positive diagnosis.